PLoizidou/PCBS_Emotional_Memory/README.md

 3. Replicate Figure 2C: plot the firing rates of the first type of cells against the second.
 4. Replicate Figure 4: find which cells are modulated bu sharp-wave ripples.
 Plot the relevant figures.

-The most important question is weather any of the findings can be replicated with only a fraction of raw data.
+The most important question is wether any of the findings can be replicated with only a fraction of raw data.